5 Single Family Property Management Tips You Need To Know

 3. Respond proactively to tenants' urgent requests

-After the property inspection is complete, it's a good idea to move quickly with the required repair and maintenance work.
-This is also necessary when the tenant requests you to look urgently into a plumbing, HVAC or security issue that's affecting their ability to live comfortably.
-It's possible that these issues may have escaped your attention and become bigger problems requiring immediate attention.
+After the property inspection, moving quickly with the required repair and maintenance work is a good idea.
+This is also necessary when the tenant requests you to look into a plumbing, HVAC, or security issue affecting their ability to live comfortably.
+These issues may have escaped your attention and become bigger problems requiring immediate attention.

 There are laws on the response times for major or minor repairs, and they're subject to your lease agreement and local regulations.
 In the event of a major issue that affects the property's liveability, you may be legally obliged to cover the cost of temporary housing for your tenants.
-And if the matter is a minor one, you may still want to look at it quickly to prevent it from becoming worse and robbing tenants' peace of mind.
+And if the matter is minor, you may still want to look at it quickly to prevent it from worsening and rob tenants of peace of mind.

 4. Identify the things that matter to tenants

 Single-family tenants may request things that seem small or unnecessary to you.
 Understanding that they have a heightened connection to the property, you can oblige.
-You also have the opportunity to identify ways in which you can enhance tenants' pleasure of living in your property.
+You also have the opportunity to identify ways to enhance tenants' pleasure of living on your property.
 For example, if your tenant has pets, you can suggest or implement pet-friendly landscaping that allows their furry companions to make the most of the yard without destroying the property.
 Here are other tips:

 • Ask for tenants' views on the upgrades you can make to the property.
-If you attract the same type of tenants (ex: pet owners, seniors or young families), getting their opinions and insights can be helpful in improving your property and marketplace advantage.
+If you attract the same type of tenants (ex: pet owners, seniors or young families), getting their opinions and insights can help improve your property and marketplace advantage.

 • When you plan a rent increase, give your tenants sufficient time to evaluate their options.
 At the minimum, inform them a month in advance about the upcoming hike.
 Let them know why you're increasing the rent, and if it's a client you'd like to retain, be open to negotiating a rate that works for them.